 When you have a big blank wall, you really need to go big with your pictures to fill it.
 Each of my photo collages is a 16×20 print which I then adhered to a canvas and hung with a couple of nails.
 This is a fairly simple and very cost effective way to fill a large wall.
 The fact that the pictures are hung on canvases instead of in frames gives the wall an art gallery feel, and it’s much (much!) cheaper than buying five large frames.

-I created my photo collages using Photoshop Elements, saved each as a .jpg file, and then printed them out through Sam’s Club (want to know how to do this?
-Let me know in the comments).
+I created my photo collages using Photoshop Elements, saved each as a .jpg file, and then printed them out through Sam’s Club (learn how to make a cool photo collage here).
 However, last year I simply chose one favorite picture of each child and had it printed as a 16×20.
 I really wanted the look of canvases on the wall (no frames) but there was no way I was going to spend $70 on each one, so I figured out how to approximate the look for a whole lot less.
 Want to know how?

 You’ll need the following supplies:

 1. Standard sized photo enlargement (you can pay a lot or a little for your prints, and you usually get what you pay for.
 However, Sam’s Club and Costco are both extremely inexpensive and I’ve been very happy with the print quality)

 2. Stetched art canvas that is the same size as your enlargement (here quality really doesn’t matter, since the canvas just acts as a holder for your photo.
 Buy the cheapest canvas you can find, and if you want to do a lot of them, check Michael’s for a 5-pack using a coupon.)

 3. Spray adhesive – I use Elmer’s brand.
 I have tried another brand and wasn’t happy at all, and Elmer’s is easy to find at just about any craft store